gregr/ina/nscheme/README.md

 It is safe for a context to transfer control directly to itself.
 In that case, the call arguments immediately become the return values, as if `values` had been called instead.

 ## Control operators

 - No first-class control operator will copy any part of the current continuation/stack
-  - An escape continuation references an earlier point on the current stack
-    - Invoking an escape continuation will unwind the current stack to the point of its creation
+  - Each control context uses a disjoint call stack
-  - Creating a virtual thread produces a new stack with no connection to the current one
+  - Creating a virtual thread produces a new control context
-    - Invoking a virtual thread jumps directly to its stack, computes until the given resource budget is exhausted, then jumps back to the invoking stack
+    - Invoking a virtual thread transfers control to its context, computes until the given resource budget is exhausted, then transfers control back to the invoking context
   - Nonvirtual threads do not involve transfers of control and are not first-class values

 - Dynamically-scoped parameters implemented using a control-context-local (i.e., thread-local)